aica-technology/api/docs/docs/concepts/01-intro.md

 ## AICA applications

-An **application** is a particular configuration of components, controllers and hardware interfaces from the AICA framework, generally designed to perform a particular task.
+An **application** is a particular configuration of components, controllers and hardware interfaces from the AICA Core, generally designed to perform a particular task.

 :::tip
 AICA develops bespoke applications to solve specific automation challenges for clients, and offers more general smart